By Torrey Tayenaka

 Why you ask?
 Well, people are now watching 100 million hours of video on Facebook every day!
 Think about how people view their Facebook feed, often silently scrolling on their phone and secretly viewing their endless feed at work.
 That means many of these views are coming from mobile autoplays, which are silent or in a cubicle where volume is not an option.

 So what does that mean for video advertisers?
 That video you made for the Super Bowl, YouTube, or any other medium won’t have the same impact while viewed silently on a user’s Facebook feed.
-Brands need to be making a conscious move to create specific content for every delivery system, including the no audio land of Facebook video ads.
+Brands need to be making a conscious move to create specific content for every delivery system, including the no audio land of Facebook video ads and the short-form video format of YouTube Shorts.

 We can already see your CFO shaking their head, “You need a whole new video!?”
 Tell that little puppy to relax, If planned correctly, you can create this Facebook focused content with just a little forward thinking and a bit of extra editing.
 Ready to get started?